First, you aren’t buying real estate in most of the world today for capital appreciation.

 Engage someone who knows the market, who has marketing infrastructure in place, who has developed a client list you can leverage, and who can show you proven management systems (for reservations, for inventory control, for reporting, etc.).

 Our first apartment investment in Paris rented extraordinarily well the first year.
-However, the rental manager spoke no English and was perpetually late with reporting.
+However, the rental manager spoke no English and was perpetually late with replying.
 So we switched to another manager, an American.
-Yes, he spoke English, but he, too, was perpetually late with reporting…and, more to the point, he got us less than half the occupancy we’d enjoyed the year before, though the market was stronger and tourism figures were up.
+Yes, he spoke English, but he, too, was perpetually late with replying… and, more to the point, he got us less than half the occupancy we’d enjoyed the year before, though the market was stronger and tourism figures were up.

 I don’t recommend long-term unless you’re well familiar with the market and have a rental manager who really knows what he or she is doing.
 In many markets, it can be difficult to evict a long-standing renter.